Economics

 The mission of the Economics, Accounting and Business department is to offer students the high quality of education they need to succeed in a continuously changing business environment.
 All programs in the department allow students to apply their knowledge in a variety of projects and activities.
 The faculty is committed to excellence in teaching.
 Internships are required in some majors and concentrations and strongly encouraged in all.

 The Department of Economics, Accounting and Business has four separate majors: economics, accounting, business administration and healthcare administration.
-Within the business administration major the department offers five concentrations: finance, human resource management, international business, marketing, and sports management.
+Within the business administration major the department offers four concentrations: finance, international business, marketing, and sports management.
 The department prepares students who wish to pursue graduate education for entrance to and successful completion of graduate school.

 The General Education Program is a requirement for all degrees.
 The requirements listed below are approved for the Bachelor of Arts, Bachelor of Science and Bachelor of Fine Arts.